hannes-hochreiner/sensor-node/README.md

 ### I2C
 I have not checked the maximum speed at which I can the run the bus and I have not calculated the best value for the I2C pull-ups yet.

+The address of the Si7021 is 0b1000000x, speeds: max 400 kHz; clock strechting over 100 kHz.
+The address of the Si4012 is 0b1110000x (configurable) and the speeds supported are 100 kbps and 400 kbps.

 ### Antenna
 I have not calculated the best size for the antenna yet.